Tourist Attractions and Best Things to do in Kanazawa, Japan

 Visit Otome Sushi

-This is a well-known sushi place in Kanazawa where you will get to eat rare items which you will not be able to find anywhere else and at a reasonable price.
+This is a well-known sushi place in Kanazawa where you will get to eat rare items that you will not be able to find anywhere else and at a reasonable price.
 The highest quality toppings which are matched exquisitely with sun-dried rice from the Noto Peninsula are selected carefully by the head chef to make what you eat.
 You will be surprised by the delicious cuisines made here and it is best to come here and have lunch.

 Explore Ishikawa Prefectural Museum of Art

-This place is often missed by the visitors as they rush to see the 21st-century Museum of Contemporary Art but if you are looking for Japanese art, this is the best place for you.
+This place is often missed by the visitors as they rush to see the 21st-Century Museum of Contemporary Art but if you are looking for Japanese art, this is the best place for you.
 You will get to see magnificent collections of Japanese arts here and downstairs there is a brilliant café that you can refuel with some pastries, tea, and coffee.

 Visit Kurando Terashima House

 The house was built in the late 18th century and this is one of the places you should not miss when you walk between the Higashiya Chaya Area and Kanazawa Castle Park.
-The garden is superb out back and you will get to see some rare Tsutsui (azalea) trees.
+The garden is superb outback and you will get to see some rare Tsutsui (azalea) trees.
 This is a nice place to visit as the crowds here are not much as few foreign tourists come here.

 Go sightseeing at Kanazawa Phonograph Museum